-Open IP Office Manager and click on the ‘System Alarms’ tab.
+Open IP Office Manager and click on the ‘System Events’ tab.

-IP Office Manager 5.2 – System Alarms - Configuration
+IP Office Manager – System Events - Configuration

 SNMP Enabled: Default = Off